Lapin0t/phd-manuscript/main/03_substitution.typ

   may be easily added in applications other than OGS for which it is required.
 ]

-To formalize the two isomorphisms, I will not take the route of axiomatising two maps, _forward_ and _backward_, which compose to the identity.
+To formalize the two isomorphisms, we will not take the route of axiomatising two maps, _forward_ and _backward_, which compose to the identity.
 First remark that by initiality of $base.bot$, it suffices to have the forward direction
 $ctx.emp ctx.var t -> base.bot$ to obtain the first isomorphism (4) in full.